 Eventually, he drives them off with his Anti-Bird

 Bat-Spray sonic doohickey.
 Penguin then sics the Kabuki twins on Bruce (by the way, he presses a button on his umbrella as he does this, lending more credence to the “robot” theory), but in the interest of time, Bruce takes them down pathetically easily.
 What’s this meant to make time for, you ask?

 The only thing more stupidly awesome than a Batman/Joker kung fu fight.

 A Batman/Penguin kung fu fight.

 When people complain about how this show turned “every” villain into a kung-fu master so the audience wouldn’t have to think, they typically mention Joker and Penguin in tandem.
-You know what the funny thing is, though?
-Unlike Joker, the comics version of Penguin actually has formal combat training is straight out of the comics.
+Funny thing, though – unlike Joker, Penguin having formal combat training is straight out of the comics.

-On the off-chance that you haven’t read that rather obscure comic from 1989 (the very idea!), the episode reminds you every chance it gets that Penguin’s been hanging out in Asia for quite a while.
+On the off-chance that you haven’t read that rather obscure one-shot from 1989 (the very idea!), the episode reminds you every chance it gets that Penguin’s been hanging out in “the Orient” for quite a while.
 I just didn’t bother recapping most of those because even my brain can only take so much bean-counting.